 - Increased the credit lines of more than 500,000 customers a month.

 Citi, which has been under fire for raising interest rates on millions of accounts, conducts periodic reviews of accounts, according to spokesman Sam Wang: “We have adjusted pricing and card terms for some customers as part of our regular account reviews.
 This is an ongoing process to ensure we offer terms, interest rates, credit lines and products based on individual needs and risk profiles.
 These changes also reflect the dramatically higher cost of doing business in our industry as we work to preserve the broad availability of credit.”

-Interest rate hikes It's no secret that credit card lenders are tightening lending standards and dramatically cutting back on card lending -- even to customers who pay their bills on time each month.
+It’s no secret that credit card lenders are tightening lending standards and dramatically cutting back on card lending — even to customers who pay their bills on time each month.
 Many of the major banks have cited increased risk and uncertainty over the bad economy as reasons for many of the changes.

 According to a Fed spokeswoman, regulators have not released a response to the senators’ requests.